You’ve studied Queen Elizabeth II and written books about her for many years. How would you personally describe her importance?

 Yes, and George V also did.
 He started the royal broadcasts and giving out honours such as OBEs and MBEs, which are essentially titles, distinctions and medals for ordinary civilian folk.

-Your new book also shows his fondness for the Queen.
+Your new book also shows his fondness for Queen Elizabeth II.
 She seems to have been a bit of a favourite.

 Yes.
 George V did not get on very well with his own children.
 He was a very gruff, old-fashioned parent.
 But as is often the case with such parents, he was a loving and indulgent grandfather.